rickgorman/awesomeq/README.md

       * The in-memory O(1) queue will need to be replaced by a persistent O(log n) data store.
 To do so, a significant amount of code will need to be refactored.
 Specifically, the `queue`, `message` and `topic` models can be rewritten using noSQL column stores.
 The reason for this is that since we will be moving to multiple concurrent instances of the node server, data must be stored centrally.
 It's also good practice in case a node instance dies.
       * The single-instance node server will need to be replaced by a more scalable HTTP handler.
     * **Server-side**
       * [AWS Lambda](https://aws.amazon.com/lambda/).
 It has unlimited automatic scaling and pricing is very cost effective.
+It also supports cronjobs, which suit our sweeper method well.
 The monthly fee for 1k requests per second with a memory footprint of 32MB/request is around $1900/mo.
       * [AWS DynamoDB](https://aws.amazon.com/dynamodb).
 It has extreme read scalability and integrates well with Lambda.
 With proper indexing, reads and writes will complete in O(log n) time.
 We can go further with [AWS DAX](https://aws.amazon.com/dynamodb/dax/) to make things even quicker.
 Pricing for 1k requests per second runs at $105/mo.
 Storage is negligible for our use case.
       * This gives us a pricing estimate of $2000/mo.
 Similar AWS SQS pricing for 1k requests per second runs $1200/mo so we're well within a factor of 2 of an optimized AWS service offering.
 By bringing down the memory footprint of our node module, we may be able to reach SQS pricing parity.
     * **Client-side**